List of Disney's Mulan characters: Yao

-Yao is the self-appointed leader of the trio, who is arrogant and short-tempered.
+Yao is the self-appointed leader of the trio, who is arrogant and short-tempered (and short-statured to match, with a perpetually black eye and sideburns).
 His signature color is red in Mulan and purple in Mulan II.
-Though he initially picks on Mulan, he befriends her and helps her battle the Huns despite his clumsiness.
+Though he initially picks on Mulan, he befriends her and helps her battle the Huns despite his clumsiness: his gruff exterior belies a deep devotion to his friends, as he explains the soldiers' jokes to Mulan during the song sequences and is distraught when his lifeline fails to reach her after the avalanche.

 In Mulan II, he wants to marry a woman who would be impressed with his looks and his fighting ability.
 He falls in love with Princess Mei, the emperor's middle daughter, who accepts the idea that "my duty is to my heart".
 In his encounter, he puts the slipper back onto her foot and sets the table for her with oranges, baozi, and tea.
 He later gives her a stuffed panda bear after winning it at the carnival, and marries her after Mushu grants them permissions.

 In the 2020 live-action remake, he is portrayed by Chen Tang.
 His gruff characteristics are kept, but he is portrayed as more jovial than his animated counterpart.

 Ling

-Ling is the group's middleman.
+Ling is the group's slender middleman.
 His signature color is yellow in Mulan and blue in Mulan II.
-He is friendly and fun-loving and, despite initially picking on Mulan, befriends her and helps her battle the Huns.
+He is friendly, fun-loving, fond of joking around, and despite initially picking on Mulan, is the first to befriend her and helps her battle the Huns.
 Despite he and Yao's disagreements, he grows to accept him as their leader.
 He was the one who coined the phrase "a girl worth fighting for."

 In Mulan II, he wants to marry a woman who would laugh at his jokes.
-After falling in love with Princess Ting-Ting, the eldest princess, she is one of the few people who laughs at his jokes.
-At the carnival, when fireflies accidentally set off firecrackers that hit Ling, she laughs at his misfortune, but he thinks it is cute.
+He starts falling in love with Princess Ting-Ting, the eldest princess, as she is one of the few people who laughs at his jokes.
+At the carnival, when fireflies accidentally set off firecrackers that hit Ling, she laughs at his misfortune, but he thinks her laugh is cute.
 At the end, they are able to marry because of Mushu.

 In the 2020 live-action remake, he is portrayed by Jimmy Wong.
 He is depicted as being much friendlier and adept at quoting poetry.